somoradi/git_training/README.md

 As you can see, the *playing with tags* commit is gone.
 All the changes we have made since the *clean* tag have been completely wiped from the record.

+Ideally, you won't have to use `git reset` very often.
+In particular, do not use `git reset` to remove parts of the history that have already been synced to a remote repository.
-Ideally, you won't have to use `git reset` very often, but sometimes you will want to experiment a bit and end up with crud in your history that should be excised.
+But sometimes you will want to experiment a bit and end up with crud in your history that should be excised before you push from your local repository to the remote.

 ### Branches